jciurc/interview-scheduler/README.md

 **Clone and Run External Scheduler API** ([@lighthouse-labs/scheduler-api](https://github.com/lighthouse-labs/scheduler-api))
 The Scheduler API repo will need to be cloned and set up.
 Visit link above and follow the instructions.
-Once running curl or visit `http://localhost:8001/api/debug/reset` to reseed that db.
+Once running curl or visit `http://localhost:8001/api/debug/reset` to reseed the db.

 **Set up ENV variables**
-Clone `.env.development.example` and rename to `.env.development` (file is already configured with default values)
+Copy `.env.development.example` and rename to `.env.development` (file is already configured with default values)

 **Run the Server**
 `npm start`